jmgaguilera/jmgaguilera.github.io/proyectos_en.markdown

 Translator to the writing system, invented by J.R.R.
 Tolkien, Tengwar.
 I have developed a grammar in javascript to implement "[spanish mode of 2006](http://lambenor.free.fr/tengwar/espanol_2006.html)" to translate texts.
 This mode, as I know, didn't have a complete implementation in Internet.
 Mine has these functions:

-* Select tehtar or tengwar (full) vowels.
+* Selects tehtar or tengwar (full) vowels.
-* Select optional rules of spanish mode.
+* Selects optional rules of spanish mode.
-* Show the results using two diferents fonts (one of them is based in the famous one of the One Ring).
+* Shows the results using two diferents fonts (one of them is based in the famous one of the One Ring).
-* Show the results with commands of the LaTeX package [tengwarscript](https://www.ctan.org/pkg/tengwarscript?lang=en), to facilitate it's inclusion in LaTeX documents without learning the meaning of those commands.
+* Shows the results with commands of the LaTeX package [tengwarscript](https://www.ctan.org/pkg/tengwarscript?lang=en), to facilitate it's inclusion in LaTeX documents without learning the meaning of those commands.

 # To be continued...